27 Performance Metrics

 We can use similar code to compute these values for our our second approach.
 By plotting both curves together, we are able to compare sensitivity for different values of specificity:

-We see that we obtain higher sensitivity with this approach for all values of specificity, which implies it is in fact a better method.
+We see that we obtain higher sensitivity with the cutoff approach for all values of specificity, which implies it is in fact a better method than guessing.
 Keep in mind that ROC curves for guessing always fall on the identity line.
 Also, note that when making ROC curves, it is often nice to add the cutoff associated with each point.

 The packages pROC and plotROC are useful for generating these plots.